google/agi/vulkan_generator/DEVDOC.md

 ## Pre-requirements:

-Vulkan generator requires Python 3.9.2 Install Python 3.9.2 and pyenv.
+Vulkan generator requires Python 3.9.2 Install Python 3.9.2 with an environment(e.g pyenv, virtualenv)

 Then add these to `.bashrc` or `.zshrc`